Feast of Corpus Christi: Celebration

+Western Christianity

 Roman Catholic Church

 The feast of Corpus Christi is one of five occasions in the year on which a diocesan bishop is not to be away from his diocese unless for a grave and urgent reason.

 In many countries, the day is a holy day of obligation to participate in the celebration of Mass and takes place on the Thursday after Trinity Sunday.
 On that day or on the following Sunday, which is the feast day where it is not a holy day of obligation, it is traditional to hold in the streets of a town or in an individual parish a procession with prayers and singing to honor the Blessed Sacrament.
-German processional hymns include the 1687 "Kommt her, ihr Kreaturen all".
 During the procession, the consecrated host is displayed in a monstrance held aloft by a member of the clergy.
 At the end of the procession, Benediction of the Blessed Sacrament is imparted.

+A notable procession in the Philippines is that of the Archdiocese of Manila.
+The archbishop celebrates a mid-afternoon Mass at the Shrine of the Blessed Sacrament in Santa Cruz before presiding over a procession to the Manila Cathedral.